nogw/findrs/README.md

 findrs <directory> <query> <filter>

 directory: file or folder to search
-query: word to search, if it is a sentence use " " e.g "a b c"
+query: word to search, if it is a sentence use " " i.e. "a b c"
 filter: file extension to filter
 ```